 In my experience, when blemishes appear, topical spot treatments work far better and are much more tried and true.
 This is because you can use the right type of treatment with the right type of ingredients during the right phase in the life cycle of the blemish.
-It’s why I created this comprehensive Zit Care Kit with all the products and tools you need to get it to go away fast including a product to help minimize the scarring leftover.
 With spot treatments, you can target a specific blemish and it takes you only 10 seconds of effort.
 In the case of Neutrogena’s blue light therapy mask, it requires 10 minutes of effort per day.
 Also, the blue light therapy mask covers the entire face and you will be potentially drying out non-broken out areas — which is NEVER a good thing!
 In the case of adult acne where they only show up occasionally and in specific areas like the chin and jawline, it would never make sense to use it all over the face.
 You may be comprising your preventative aging efforts.

 If you’re into reading scientific studies, this one is about blue light therapy.

 Is a LED red light therapy tool good for reducing wrinkles and increasing collagen production in the skin?